 - RHCA: Application platform

-So, in short, if you are looking for better position and payout in any IT organization, we recommend you to go for this certification in 2019.
+So, in short, if you are looking for a better position and payout in any IT organization, we recommend you to go for this certification in 2023.

 3. GCUX: GIAC CERTIFIED UNIX SECURITY ADMINISTRATOR